coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 A **Log Out** functionality has also been added to the application.

 Now run this application again using `npm run dev`.
-This time you should be able to log in successfully and fetch the To-Dos list from the backend (If your keychain tool prompts you to allow the application to access the keychain, simply click **Allow** or **Always Allow**).
+This time you should be able to log in successfully and fetch the to dos list from the backend (If your keychain tool prompts you to allow the application to access the keychain, simply click **Allow** or **Always Allow**).

 Your screen should then look like the one below: